malienist/testrepo/README.md

         - (recommended) Select 'Windows Server 2016 Datacenter (Desktop Experience)'
         - Record username:password
         - When Windows starts up, return to Powershell prompt and press enter to continue

+### HostHunter Core Services Setup Process
+#### Ansible Server
+Used to maintain configuration control of test networks, simplifying the ability to install new configuration managed items for testing purposes
+1. Choose whether to install a local ansible or server, or use your organizations master ansible server.
+If a master server selected, simply enter in the IP and Hostname.
+##### Master Server
+2. Enter IP address
+3. Enter Hostname
+4. Continue
+##### Local Server
+2. At prompt, enter username from Ubuntu Server template creation
+3. At ssh prompt, enter the following commands:
+    - `sudo apt update`
+    - `sudo apt install software-properties-common`
+    - `sudo apt-add-repository --yes --update ppa:ansible/ansible`
+    - `sudo apt install ansible`
+4. Once install completed, exit ssh session:
+    - `exit`